Buying a Property on Contaminated Land

 Who has liability for contaminated land?

-If the land is contaminated, the local authority will usually serve notice of remediation to the party responsible for it.
+If the land is contaminated, the local authority serves 'notice of remediation' to the party responsible for it's cause.
 Whether contamination was caused knowingly or unknowingly, they will still be responsible for cleaning it.

-If you buy a property and the previous owner, who it turns out was responsible for the contamination, can no longer be found, then you will become liable.
+If you buy a property and the previous owner, who was responsible for the contamination, can no longer be found, you will become liable.
 It is essential to find out if the property is on contaminated land and whether you are at risk of becoming liable for an expensive clean-up operation.

 Can I buy a property on contaminated land?

-You can still make the purchase, as long as the lender is willing to offer you a mortgage.
-As a cash buyer, you still need to be aware of the risks, as these contaminants could cause you significant harm.
+You can still purchase as long as the lender is willing to offer you a mortgage.
+As a cash buyer, you must still be aware of the risks, as these contaminants could cause significant harm.

 Your solicitor should advise you on this matter, and you can also look at the following options: